Marketing manager

 Here are some useful links to learn more about this career:

-The Chartered Institute of Marketing – discover how to get into a marketing career
+The Chartered Institute of Marketing (CIM) – discover how to get into a marketing career

-Institute of Data and Marketing – learn about qualifications, training and access more resources
+Institute of Data and Marketing – learn about qualifications and training or access resources

 Like the sound of this career?